biocommons/anyvar/README.md

 % export ANYVAR_TEST_STORAGE_URI=postgresql://postgres:postgres@localhost/anyvar_test
 ```

 Currently, there is some interdependency between test modules -- namely, tests that rely on reading data from storage assume that the data from `test_variation` has been uploaded.
 A pytest hook ensures correct test order, but some test modules may not be able to pass when run in isolation.
+By default, the tests will use a Postgres database
+installation.
+To run the tests against a Snowflake database, change the `ANYVAR_TEST_STORAGE_URI` to a Snowflake URI and run the tests.